eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 You don't need to know these identities when you're writing code in Ceylon, but it's nice to know that type functions don't undermine the basic algebraic properties which are the reason Ceylon's type system is so nice to work with.
+Everything fits together here, without weird holes and corner cases.